Ganadores de los Premios Grammy 2021 | HumoNegro.com

 - “Sobrevolando” — Cultura Profética

-- “La Conquista Del Espacio” — Fito Paez (GANADOR)
+- “La Conquista Del Espacio” — Fito Páez (GANADOR)

 - “Miss Colombia” — Lido Pimienta